 Understanding Drupal Themes

-A Drupal theme is a collection of files dictating how your website’s content is displayed.
+A Drupal theme consists of multiple files which control the way your website content appears to users.
 It comprises:

-JavaScript: JavaScript files enhance the interactivity of your website.
+JavaScript: JavaScript files improve the interactive features available on your website.

 Images:Images used throughout your website.